gophergala/revisor/README.md

 Revisor is a simple web application for editing the text files behind websites created by applications like Luminos.

-The project is based this tutorial: https://golang.org/doc/articles/wiki/
+The project is based on this tutorial: https://golang.org/doc/articles/wiki/

 At the moment this just runs locally.
 Here's how to try it: